Smile Again (2006 TV series)

-Smile Again (Korean: 스마일 어게인) is a 2006 South Korea television series starring Lee Dong-gun, Kim Hee-sun, Lee Jin-wook and Yoon Se-ah.
+Smile Again (Korean: 스마일 어게인) is a 2006 South Korean television series starring Lee Dong-gun, Kim Hee-sun, Lee Jin-wook and Yoon Se-ah.
 It aired on SBS from May 17 to July 6, 2006 on Wednesdays and Thursdays at 21:55 for 16 episodes.

 Plot

 Ban Ha-jin is calculating and ambitious.
 Even though he's an orphan and a high school drop out, he will use any means to fulfill his ambition.
 Through coincidence, he meets Yoon Jae-myung at a bar in Switzerland.
 Jae-myung is a popular former baseball player who went to the same high school as he did, and Ha-jin manipulates a series of events to become Jae-myung's best friend.
 He also runs into Oh Dan-hee, the girl he loved and hurt in high school.

 Despite her painful childhood, Dan-hee grew up to be a tenacious, optimistic go-getter who dreams of becoming a world-class professional softball player.
 Although tormented from the memory of being humiliated by her ex-boyfriend Ha-jin, Dan-hee makes a pact with herself to move on.
 Her sports hero is Yoon Jae-myung.

 After Switzerland, the three again become part of each other's lives back in Korea.
 Ha-jin starts working in Jae-myung's father's company and does everything to make the rich chairman like him, shrewdly climbing the corporate ladder until he becomes the boss's right-hand man.
 Dan-hee, who also works for the same company, is a softball player on the company's league team.
 Jae-myung becomes the team's coach, and he falls in love with Dan-hee whose headstrong and optimistic personality attracts him.
 Jae-myung tries every possible way to win her heart, as Ha-jin becomes torn between his ambition and his love for Dan-hee.